The Best Running Shoes for Your Money, According to Experienced Marathon Runners

 “It’s like if you go to a hotel and have a bed that's been smushed down,” Chase says.
 “You only get so much life out of it.’”

 A big mistake new runners make when buying shoes is opting for the less expensive, department store shoes, says Heather Hart, a exercise physiologist and running coach in Myrtle Beach, South Carolina, with nearly 15 years of marathon and ultramarathon experience that she covers on her blog.
 Shoes that are made specifically for running may cost a bit more, but have higher quality materials, versus the less expensive, department store versions of the same brand, she adds.
+Consider where you will be doing the majority of your running.
+Running shoes can offer features to accommodate trail running, road running, and treadmill running.
+These surfaces will all have a different impact on your feet and legs, so be sure to choose the shoe that will take care of your body.

 “The $40 department store shoes may feel good at first, but will most definitely need to be replaced sooner, making them more expensive in the long run,” Hart says.